kafkas/firewalk/README.md

 ### [createBatchMigrator](./packages/admin/docs/API.md#createBatchMigrator)

 Creates a migrator that facilitates database migrations.
 The migrator accepts a custom traverser to traverse the collection.
 Otherwise it will create a default traverser with your desired traversal config.
-This migrator uses batch writes so the entire operation will fail if a single write isn't successful.
+This migrator uses atomic batch writes so the entire operation will fail if a single write isn't successful.

 #### Write properties